 When is the application deadline to apply for College courses?

 You can apply to college at any time throughout your final year at school, but we recommend you send in your form or complete an online application before the end of January.
 This gives you time to attend an interview and secure your place before you start revising for your GCSEs.

 Who can I contact if I need help completing the application form?

-You can speak to your Careers Teacher if you need assistance or contact our Information, Advice & Guidance Team on 01278 441234 or firstname.lastname@example.org.
+You can speak to your Careers Teacher if you need assistance or contact our Information and Advice Team on 01278 441234 or firstname.lastname@example.org.

-If you have applied for more than one course or a course in a different subject area, you will be interviewed for the alternative or additional course.
+If they have applied for more than one course or a course in a different subject area, they will be interviewed for the alternative or additional course.

-What happens if I get better or worse GCSE results than I expected?
+What happens if their GCSE results are better or worse GCSE than expected?

-Whatever your results, we’re here to support you.
-Our GCSE Result Helpline offers impartial advice and guidance, and has staff who are happy to discuss your options and help you find courses with places still available.
-Call 01278 411200 to speak to one of our Advisors.
+Whatever the results, we’re here to support.
+Our GCSE Result Helpline will open on GCSE results day, and staff are happy to discuss options and help find courses with places still available.
+Call 01278 411234 to speak to one of our Advisors.